 History

 Huntington Coach Corporation has a rich and vibrant history stretching back to its beginnings in 1927.
-Throughout its 90+ years of providing reliable student transportation, it has grown into one of the largest providers in Long Island.
+Throughout its 90+ years of providing reliable student transportation, it has grown into one of the largest providers on Long Island.

-1927.
-Huntington Coach is formed.
+Huntington Coach is formed

 Huntington Coach began its operation in 1927 when it was founded by the Dempsey family of Huntington.
 The company transported workers to local factories during World War II.